novski/Midibox/README.md

 Welcome

 Im Building Midibox Parts since 2010.
 All my Layouts and Parts are available here soon.
-Im no professional in Electronics or in Layouting, so be careful and check all the parts you give to factory.
-I don't take guarantee for any of those parts or the software im uploading.
-But i have tested every module and can say that they work in my hands...

-You can use my products without any copyright.
+You can use my products under the TAPR License: http://www.ucapps.de/TAPR_Noncommercial_Hardware_License_v1.0.pdf.

 the source of this work is to find at www.ucapps.com